Equatorial Guinea national football team: Eligibility of players controversy

+Emilio Nsue, who played for Spanish youth national teams from 2005 to 2011, played two matches of Equatorial Guinea in 2013.
+A few months later, FIFA declared him ineligible for that match and for the return fixture, awarding both games to Cape Verde by a 3–0 scoreline.
+Nsue did not gain Equatoguinean nationality until after playing official matches for Spain and the Equatoguinean Football Federation did not ask FIFA for permission to switch allegiances.
+Nsue continued to play for Equatorial Guinea despite FIFA declaring his ineligibility, including the 2015, 2021, and 2023 editions of the African Cup of Nations.
+In June 2024, FIFA judges ruled that Nsue was never eligible to play for Equatorial Guinea throughout his entire career.
+He had allegedly use a fraudulent Equatoguinean passport in which it is stated that he was born in Malabo, instead of Palma de Mallorca.
+In 2025, he was admitted to change nations.

 Home stadium

-Equatorial Guinea's home stadium is Estadio de Malabo in Malabo.
+Equatorial Guinea's home stadium is Estadio de Malabo in the same name city.
 It can hold up to 15,250 people.
-Equatorial Guinea played there when they hosted the 2012 African Cup of Nations During their participation in the tournament, they played in this stadium against eventual winners Zambia and runners-up the Ivory Coast.
-During the national side's participation in the 2012 African Cup of Nations, they also played in the newly constructed Estadio de Bata, in which they played and won both their games in the stadium against Libya and Senegal.
+Equatorial Guinea played there when they hosted the Afcon 2012 and they played against eventual winners Zambia and runners-up, the Ivory Coast.
+They also played in the newly constructed Estadio de Bata, where they won both their games against Libya and Senegal.

 Kit and colours

 Equatorial Guinea wears a red and white uniform.
 The kit manufacturer is Erreà.
 When they play in Equatorial Guinea, they wear a solid red jersey and matching shorts with white stripes.
 The number, FEGUIFUT logo, and Erreà logo are located on the chest.
 The socks are red with white at the top.
 When Equatorial Guinea is away, they wear all white shirt with blue stripes.